marchinram/RxGallery/README.md

 RxGallery.videoCapture(this).subscribe(new Consumer<Uri>() {
     @Override
     public void accept(Uri uri) throws Exception {
-        if (!uri.equals(Uri.EMPTY)) { // Uri is EMPTY if user presses back on video activity doStuffWithUri(uri);
+        if (!uri.equals(Uri.EMPTY)) { // Uri is EMPTY if user presses back on video Activity doStuffWithUri(uri);
         }
 }, new Consumer<Throwable>() {